M-o-a-T/moat/USAGE.rst

 write
 ~~~~~

-The current value of some DistKV entry is mirrored to a wire on the controller.
+The current value of some MoaT-KV entry is mirrored to a wire on the controller.
-Also, the current output state is mirrored to a "state" entry in DistKV.
+Also, the current output state is mirrored to a "state" entry in MoaT-KV.

 * src: the path to monitor the valoe of.